Foodie travellers write about the best cooking classes & tours

 And of course, being able to chat with Naoko’s mother about Japanese food and about her experiences as a tea ceremony hostess is something I will never forget.
 While her mother speaks only Japanese, Naoko speaks both English and French fluently, so she was able to interpret for us.
 And since returning from Japan last November, I’ve been studying Japanese for a few minutes each day, so I hope that next time I visit I’ll be able say at least a few basic things without an interpreter.

-Our cooking class was focused on “ofukuro no aji”, which translates as “Mother’s flavor”.
+Our cooking class was focused on “ofukuro no aji”, which translates as “Mother’s flavour”.
 We learned to cook the types of traditional homecooked dishes that Japanese mothers prepare for their families.
 And since my husband and I are both vegan, Naoko and her mother adapted the dishes to be free of all animal products.
 This was not difficult, since the traditional Japanese diet is mostly plant-based anyway, with the addition of some fish.

 We booked our class through AirKitchen, which offers cooking classes with locals all across Japan, and many of these classes can be made vegetarian or vegan on request.